gaehlerm/SoftwareEngineering/README.md

 The E2E tests should only check that the installation of the radio in the car worked out as expected.
 Turning it on once should be completely sufficient as there is not much more that can still go wrong.

 E2E tests are the least common.
 They are very valueable to check that a program really works.
 There are always some things that can go wrong, even if all unit tests pass.
-However the feedback you get from an E2E test is very limited.
+However, the feedback you get from an E2E test is very limited.
 It will mostly tell you that something is off, but you'll spend a lot of time debugging the cause of this issue.
 On the other hand you don't need too many E2E tests.
 If you have good test coverage with your unit and integration tests, chances are low that you'll have a lot of failing E2E tests.
 Once you know that the engine, the gear box and the breaks of a car work and are playing together correctly, there is not much left to test on the completely assembled car.
+If it runs, it's probably fine.
 Only about 5% of all tests are end-to-end tests.

 // get an image without copy right

 <img src=images/testing_pyramid.jpg width="300">

-## Exercises

-Write some tests to existing code

-Refactor tests

-...?

 # 12. Writing good Code with Tests